 There is a documented emergency preparedness and response plan in place that addresses fixed facility and transportation operations.
-Response operations are contracted out to qualified responder organizations with appropriate equipment available and experience in on-scene incident management.
+Response operations are provided through local municipal response organizations for fixed facilities, and contracted out to qualified responder organizations with appropriate equipment available and experience in on-scene incident management for transportation operations.